Main Page

 Initial response

-RCMP initially refused to accept Lisa's mother's report about her daughter's disappearance and told her to call back in 48 hours.[39]
+Around 11:30am on Canada Day, following all these foreboding warning signs, Lisa's parents called police to report their daughter's disappearance[37], however Nanaimo RCMP initially refused to accept Lisa's mother's report, telling her to "call back in 48 hours".[39]
 This has never been the policy of any police force in Canada,[40] as the first 72 hours are considered to be the most critical time frame of a "missing persons" investigation.[41][42]
 An officer did eventually attend to pick up a photo of Lisa,[1][36] but when her parents tried to follow up with him the next day, they were told he'd gone on 5 scheduled days off, so they should call back after that.[20]

 Lisa's family began their own investigation[43], with her father's courier coworkers at Purolator distributing 1000's of "missing" posters across Vancouver Island.[44]
-The posters included her parents' home phone number,[45] and the flow of tips started immediately,[46] several mentioning an unknown man driving an expensive maroon Jaguar,[47][35] and at a houseparty where a "rough crowd" was in attendance.[48][12]
+The posters included her parents' home phone number,[45] and the flow of tips started immediately,[46] several mentioning a then-unknown man driving an expensive maroon Jaguar,[47][35] and at a houseparty where a "rough crowd" was in attendance.[48][12]
 The tips led to several ground searches being performed by Lisa's family members,[49][50] organized by her grandfather, Tla-o-qui-aht Chief[33] Moses Martin[51] — all without guidance or support from the RCMP.[43]
 Many of the tips and searches pointed to the vicinity of Nanaimo Lakes Road.[52]

 Reasons for concern